kevinpollet/pocket-deduper/README.md

 6. Create Application.
 7. Copy and keep your `Consumer Key` secret.

 Then, you will have to pass this `Consumer Key` as a CLI flag as described in the [Usage](#usage) section.

 ## Contributing

-Contributions are welcome!
+PRs are welcome!

-Want to file a bug, request a feature or contribute some code?
+Want to file a bug or request a feature?

 1. Check out the [Code of Conduct](./CODE_OF_CONDUCT.md).
 2. Check for an existing [issue](https://github.com/kevinpollet/pocket-deduper/issues) corresponding to your bug or feature request.
 3. Open an issue to describe your bug or feature request.

 ## License